VUEngine/vuengine.github.io/documentation/user-guide/design-principles.md

 Notice that it is not necessary to list the `VUEngine` class itself in the list of authorized classes.
 Implicitly, all secured methods are accessible from their own classes without restrictions.

-The safety checks are removed in release builds to prevent these safety checks from impacting the game's performance.
+The safety checks are removed in release builds to prevent these them from impacting the game's performance.

 ## Performance